VeronicaToro/LoRa-model/README.md

 radius = 500
 ```

-Note that the parameters *sizeX* and *sizeY* define the whole deployed area, such that all nodes are contained in a rectangle of *sizeX* x *sizeY*.
+Note that the parameters *sizeX* and *sizeY* define the whole deployed area, such that all nodes are contained in a rectangle of sizes *sizeX*  and *sizeY*.
 Moreover, under [network], *numNodes* must be equal to the sum of *numNodes* for each gateway.

-To run the algorithm with the network specifications in the file called *network_config_ini*, inside the folder *network_config_files/*:
+To run the algorithm with the network specifications in the file called *network_config.ini*, inside the folder *network_config_files/*:
 ```
 python main.py -s minimum -t maximum -d ../network_config_files/network_config.ini
 ```